Build a simple app with text composables

 1. In Android Studio, open the MainActivity.kt file.

-2. Scroll to the DefaultPreview() function and delete it.
-Add a new composable function, BirthdayCardPreview() to preview the Greeting() function, as follows.
+2. Scroll to the GreetingPreview() function.
+This composable function helps preview the Greeting() function.
 As a good practice, functions should always be named or renamed to describe their functionality.
+Change the name of this function to BirthdayCardPreview().

 @Preview(showBackground = true)